 4.3.
 Movies and TV showsAnother awesome way to learn Chinese is by watching Chinese-language films or TV shows!
 Watch familiar films/shows first, and then start watching movies you’ve never seen before.
 Use English subtitles first, and later, try Chinese subtitles.
 Focus on how words are pronounced, and take notes as you watch on words and phrases you don’t comprehend.
 This is an awesome way to learn the tonal intricacies of Chinese in context!

 Tip!
-For the beginners we recommend watching TV shows for children as they are easy to understand and generally with subtitles.
+For the beginners, we recommend watching TV shows for children as they are easy to understand and generally with subtitles.
 More at Youku or Tudou.

-I am Adam and I originally come from Czech Republic, small but adorable country in the heart of Europe.
-I started to learn languages in kindergarten and since then I am big language enthusiast.
+I am Adam and I originally come from the Czech Republic, a small but adorable country in the heart of Europe.
+I started to learn languages in kindergarten and since then I am a big language enthusiast.
 Besides my native language, which is Czech, I can also speak Spanish, German, English and partly Chinese.
 However, I am also in the process of mastering Russian.
 It took me lots of time to manage each of the languages mentioned, therefore, I wanted to share all the methods, tips and tricks that I developed over time with people who might find it useful.